Self-discipline is a crucial component of success. It’s the ability to control your thoughts, actions, and emotions to achieve goals.

 Many great life-changing books (such as the above) include self-control as one of their essential skills.

-This book teaches you to develop self-discipline as an independent skill that you can attach to any other success and happiness skill.
+This book teaches you to develop self-discipline as an independent skill you can attach to any other success and happiness skill.

 The Master Key to Riches